IBM/openapi-validator/docs/ibm-cloud-rules.md

 mentioned above, you'll need to
 <a href="#replace-a-rule-from-ibm-cloudopenapi-ruleset">replace this rule with a new rule within your
 custom ruleset</a> and modify the configuration appropriately for your needs.
-For example, to disable the case convention checks on header parameter names, while enforcing camel case conventions on query and path parameter names, the configuration object would look like this:
+For example, to disable the case convention checks on header parameter names, while enforcing camel-case conventions on query and path parameter names, the configuration object would look like this:
 <pre>
 {